Ambulance (2022 film): Post-production

-Lorne Balfe composed the musical score; he previously collaborated with Bay on 13 Hours: The Secret Soldiers of Benghazi (2016) and 6 Underground (2019).
-The score was recorded in London's Abbey Road Studios, and released on April 8, 2022, by Back Lot Music.
+The musical score was composed by Lorne Balfe, who previously collaborated with Bay on 13 Hours: The Secret Soldiers of Benghazi (2016) and 6 Underground (2019), recorded in London's Abbey Road Studios, and released on April 8, 2022, by Back Lot Music.
 Editing was completed by Pietro Scalia.
 Due to the film's budget, Bay said he was not happy with some of the visual effects in the film: "There's not a lot of CGI.
 And you know, some of the CGI is shit in this movie."
 In a separate interview, he added, "I don't use CGI much.
 On Ambulance there's very little CGI on it.
 It's all real crashes ...
 If you're using CGI, it needs to be realistic."

 Release

-Ambulance premiered at the UGC Normandie in Paris, France, on March 20, 2022.
-It also had screening events in Berlin on March 22, London on March 23, Spain on March 24, Los Angeles at the Academy Museum of Motion Pictures on April 4, and Miami on April 5.
-The Los Angeles event was attended by Jason Momoa, who went out to support Abdul-Mateen, his Aquaman co-star.

-The film was released in the United States by Universal Pictures on April 8, 2022.
-It was originally set to be released on February 18, 2022, coinciding with the release of Uncharted, but was moved forward after Sony postponed Bullet Train from April 8 to July 15, leaving the time slot open for another film.
+The film was released internationally on March 15, 2022, and in the United States by Universal Pictures on April 8, 2022.
+It was originally set to be released on February 18, 2022, coinciding with the release of Uncharted, but was pushed back after Sony postponed Bullet Train from April 8 to July 15, leaving the time slot open for another film.
 As a result of the Russian invasion of Ukraine, Universal "paused" the theatrical release of the film in Russia.

+The film had screening events at the UGC Normandie in Paris, France, on March 20, 2022, in Berlin on March 22, in London on March 23, in Spain on March 24, in Los Angeles at the Academy Museum of Motion Pictures on April 4, and in Miami on April 5.
+The Los Angeles event was attended by Jason Momoa, Abdul-Mateen's Aquaman co-star.

+Home media

-The film was released digitally and on video-on-demand on May 23, 2022.
+The film was released digitally and on video-on-demand on May 23, 2022, with the 4K UHD, Blu-Ray, and DVD being released on June 14, 2022.